PiotrJander/GameOfLife/README.txt

 * read pattern data from RLE files.
 * animate the evolution of a big system in real time.
+* chaotically colours the grid; each time the program is run, it uses a random palette of colors from the file `palettes'.

 It also has, however, some limitations: